-The IoT is set for a period of extraordinary growth, with a predicted 3.5 billion cellular IoT connections by 2023 (Ericsson Mobility Report, June 2018).
+The IoT is set for extraordinary growth, with a predicted 5.5 billion cellular IoT connections by 2027 (Ericsson mobility report, June 2022).

 To reach this figure, there is a clear opportunity for everyone involved in the IoT ecosystem to leverage widely deployed and field-proven networks.

-The emergence of new generation 5G networks will be a tremendous asset in this respect, helping to enable an explosive increase in the number of devices connected to people and each other.
+The new generation of 5G networks is a tremendous asset for 5G IoT, helping to enable an explosive increase in the number of devices connected to people and each other.

-The five main stakeholders in the cellular IoT ecosystem
+The key stakeholders in the cellular IoT ecosystem

 - Mobile network / Telecoms operators - preparing for significant new commercial opportunities by providing the connectivity that embraces not only billions of people but also billions of device

-- Service providers - developing applications for clouds and devices.
+- IoT Service Providers - developing applications for clouds and devices, managing fleets

-- IoT cloud providers - hosting and managing IoT applications and credentials.
+- Public Cloud Providers - hosting and managing IoT applications and credentials

 Within the IoT ecosystem, devices collect, process and send data to the cloud, where various IoT applications are executed.

 But while the emergence of billions more IoT devices creates a wealth of new opportunities for stakeholders, it also presents profound security challenges.